ART GALLERIES AND EXHIBITION PROGRAM

 We have four main gallery spaces here at CPAC and have a commitment to showcasing local artists alongside international and national artists.
 CPAC houses an international standard exhibition space, artists' studios and artists' residency spaces plus multiple options for exhibition spaces including a dedicated kids gallery.

 We have made it simpler for you to access the multitude of exhibitions that we've showcased in our galleries.
 By clicking on the links below, you can find all the information; including exhibition catalogues, images, publications, artist talks and videos where available.

-Click on the links below to learn more about the exhibitions that are presented in the Casula Powerhouse galleries in 2020.
+Click on the links below to learn more about current and upcoming Casula Powerhouse exhibitions.

 Click on the links to see all of the exhibitions that have been presented in the Casula Powerhouse galleries over the years.

 Congratulations to the finalists of The 67th Blake Prize!
 Click here to see the full list of finalists